-AGR134 Livestock Production
+AGR134 Livestock Production 3 cr. hr.

 This course continues the study of animal science, with an emphasis on livestock products, livestock behavior, livestock equipment, laws applicable to livestock, and current issues in the livestock industry.
 Prerequisite: AGR 132, Animal Science.